thanhhaidev/easy_localization_cleaner/README.md

 - **Identify Unused Keys**: Compares the keys in your JSON files with the ones used in your code.
 - **Remove Unused Keys**: Safely removes unused keys from your JSON files while preserving base keys.
 - **Export Logs**: Generates a log file listing unused keys for review.
+- **Format JSON Files**: Allows you to specify the indentation format for JSON files (e.g., tabs or spaces).

 ## Installation 💻